Reducing Infectious Disease in Transport Programs Playbook

 If infectious disease is identified, a series of steps can limit further transmission within the shelter population.
 The specific approach will depend on the resources and facilities available to the organization.
 If disease is identified, it is prudent to reach out to experts for assistance and specific guidance.
 Here are some resources:

-- You can reach out to your Best Friends regional specialist, regional director, or the shelter outreach team at firstname.lastname@example.org.
+- You can reach out to your Best Friends regional strategist, regional director, or the national shelter support team at firstname.lastname@example.org.

 - This webpage from Maddie’s Shelter Medicine Program contains links to a variety of documents, including information on outbreak management, and a link to request a consultation for a specific outbreak.